gallardoS/BlockGrok/README.md

-# BlockGrok Chrome Extension
+# muteAI Chrome Extension

-BlockGrok is a Chrome extension that automatically hides tweets mentioning `@grok` on X (formerly Twitter).
-It also provides a whitelist feature to exclude specific users from being affected by the filtering.
+**muteAI** is a Chrome extension that automatically hides tweets from AI-generated accounts on X (formerly Twitter).
+It uses a predefined list of AI-generated accounts to filter out their tweets from your timeline.

-- Automatically hides tweets containing `@grok`.
+- Automatically hides tweets from/containing mentions to AI-generated accounts (currently `@grok`).
 - Toggle between **Muting** (hiding tweets) and **Showing** (revealing tweets).
 - Whitelist users whose tweets should not be blocked, even if they mention `@grok`.
 - Persistent settings stored using `chrome.storage.local`.